 DIY Pumpkin Flower Arrangement, the materials

-So what you need first is a pumpkin.
+What you need first is a pumpkin!
 You don’t want anything too big.
-The flowers will cascade down and the end product will be bigger than the pumpkin.
-I chose this little blue one off my front porch.
+The flowers will cascade down outside the pumpkin and the end product will be bigger than the pumpkin itself.
+I chose this little one from my front porch.